(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- Therefore, having put aside all malice, and all guile, and hypocrisy, and envies, and all slander,
+- Therefore, having set aside all malice, and all guile, and hypocrisy, and envies, and all slander,

 - if you have tasted that the Lord is benevolent.

-- To whom we’re approaching; a living stone having been – and being – indeed rejected by men, but chosen and precious in God’s sight.
+- To whom we’re approaching; a living stone that has indeed been rejected by men, but chosen and precious in God’s sight.

 - And as living stones, you yourselves are being built as a spiritual house into a holy priesthood to offer acceptable spiritual sacrifices to God through Jesus the Anointed.